Abe2G/Abe2G.github.io/airline_sentiment_classification.md

 With only 4 epoches and default parameter, fine-tunning BertForSequenceClassification model acheived +2 incerement over GRU performance.
 This shows the model can learn perfectly is further parameter optimization and exploring each layers.

+### Conclusion
+From the above steps, we can see that the Transformer models are very powerfull, easy to train and cheep interms of time of training than sequential and convolutional neural network models.
+However, the power of such models is not tested for all NLP tasks.
+With next blogs, I will try to work on using different transformer models and comparing their performance in text classification task.
+In addition, other transfer learning models such as universal encoders and ELMO can also be tested.